emca-it/EnergyMonitor/01-00-00-About/00-00-01-Overview.md

 ### Services and Service Groups

-A **service** refers to something measurable on a host, like system load, disk usage, database connection times, and the number of logged-in users.
+**Service** refers to something measurable on a host, like system load, disk usage, database connection times, and the number of logged-in users.
 Services have these characteristics:

 - Services must be linked to hosts.
 - Services can execute checks using various methods such as TCP, agents, and SNMP.
 - Services utilize a check command to interact with plugins that retrieve data.

-Service groups allow you to organize services based on the service they provide to your customers.
+**Service groups** allow you to organize services based on the service they provide to your customers.
 For instance, when offering an email service to customers, the email service requires the following components to function correctly:

 - DNS
 - MTA